iltocl/dcc-hsdvmi-video-dataset/README.md

 The construction of the dataset consists of the following phases:
 1. Collecting the videos (In progress...)
 - [x] 1.1 Lists of hate speech (HS) words to be used as seeds
+   - SRE list (56 words)
+   - hatebase list (29 words)
-- [ ] 1.2 YouTube retrieved videos using a hate speech words list
+- [x] 1.2 YouTube retrieved videos using a hate speech words list
+   - 1.2.1 YT videos (lists of IDs)
+   - 1.2.2 YT videos (downloaded)
 - [ ] 1.3 Choose relevant videos from the retrieved YT ones
 - [ ] 1.4 Use relevant videos as seeds to get more related videos
 2. Prepare the videos